-- Don’t assume a minimum service level.
 Unfortunately, Amtrak is chronically underfunded, and Greyhound is often little more than basic transportation.
 I receive very few complaints from passengers about the state of their stations and terminals because passengers don’t expect much — if anything.

-- Security is not a given.
 Anyone can walk into a train or bus terminal, and they can go almost anywhere — except train platforms — without a ticket.
 Keep a close eye on your belongings at all times.

-- Personal space and privacy may not be readily available.
 This is more or less true the world over, and pertains to both rail and bus terminals.
 Since almost anyone can go in and out of one, you may contend with the homeless, pickpockets, proselytizers, loiterers and other non-passengers.
 I warned you.

 What’s a lockout, and how do I avoid it?